goldman-gp-ebi/SWAMPy/README.md

 Here c is a scalar, the amplicon_pseudocounts number, and \alpha is a vector, scaled to have length 1, goverened by the amplicon_distribution file.
 N_genome is the number of reads for each genome, this is taken from the genome_abundances file.
 In the future, slightly different methods of taking these draws may be possible, so this method is called 'dirichlet_1'.

-- Alt primers are only really relevant to **Artic v3**.
-Artic v3 has extra primers which are tagged as ALT - these are 'alternative' primer ends for certain amplicons where the original amplicons were dropping out a lot.
-I believe that these 'alt' primers are added to the primer pool along with the original primers.
-Therefore for these amplicons (where alt primers exist), there are a total of 4 possible versions of the amplicon that could be made, depending on whether the left/right end was used with the alt primer or not.
-In the original version of this code, we would only simulate 2 of these possibilities - cases where both ends used the original primer and cases where both ends used the alt primer.
-However since then, because Artic v4 (which we assume will end up superseding artic v3) was released, and has no alts (and also most other sequencing protocols have no alts either) we decided to ignore alt primers altogether, and our version of artic does not include any simulation of alt primers.
-If you want this feature please contact us
+- Alt primers are only really relevant to **ARTIC v3**.
+ARTIC v3 has extra primers which are tagged as ALT - these are 'alternative' primer ends for certain amplicons where the original amplicons were dropping out a lot.
+These 'alt' primers are added to the primer pool along with the original primers.
+Therefore for these amplicons (where alt primers exist), there are a total of four possible versions of the amplicon that could be made, depending on whether the left/right end was used with the alt primer or not.
+In the original version of this code, we would only simulate two of these possibilities --- cases where both ends used the original primer and cases where both ends used the alt primer.
+However since then, because ARTIC v4 (which we assume will end up superceding ARTIC v3) was released, and has no alts (and also most other sequencing protocols have no alts either) we decided to ignore alt primers altogether, and our version of ARTIC does not include any simulation of alt primers.
+If you want this feature please contact us.

 ## Aknowledgements

-We are using [bowtie2](bowtie-bio.sourceforge.net/bowtie2/index.shtml), [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) and [biopython](https://biopython.org/), as well as other python packages (pandas and numpy) and are using a primer set coming from [ARTIC v1](https://artic.network/).
+We are using [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm) and [biopython](https://biopython.org/), as well as other python packages (pandas and numpy) and are using a primer set coming from [ARTIC v1](https://artic.network/).
-The genomes in the example are courtesy of [Twist Bioscience](https://www.twistbioscience.com/), these genomes are in turn copies of surveillance sequences from [COG UK](https://www.cogconsortium.uk/).
+The genomes in the example are courtesy of [Twist Bioscience](https://www.twistbioscience.com/); these genomes are in turn copies of surveillance sequences from [COG UK](https://www.cogconsortium.uk/).

 ---